How to Calculate Your Losses After a Car Accident in Boston

 There is no single way to determine these damages and there are several different methods in existence.
 Many attorneys calculate damages using the multiplier method or the per diem method.
 You could negotiate the car accident settlement yourself.
 But to determine the best way to calculate your pain and suffering damages, call our Cambridge car accident attorney today.

 Methods of Calculating Pain and Suffering Damages After a Car Accident in Massachusetts

 Calculating damages for pain and suffering often involves negotiating with your insurance company.
 Your attorney will try to argue for a higher monetary value for your pain and suffering, while your insurance company will attempt to keep your calculations low.

 The multiplier method involves taking the amount of money you spent on medical care and multiplying it by a certain number. that number is usually between 1.5 and 5 and is determined by the extent of your pain and suffering.
 The greater your pain, the higher the multiplier number may be.
 Additionally, the more expensive your medical care is, the greater your pain and suffering damages may be under this method.

 Another method is the per diem method.
 Under this method, your attorney will negotiate for a specific dollar amount paid for each day you spend recovering from your accident.
 You will be paid until a doctor determines that you have reached a maximum level of improvement.
 For example, if your insurance company agrees to pay you $100 for each day you are recovering, and it takes 1,000 days until a doctor determines that you have recovered as much as you ever will, your total damages would be $100,000.

 Different calculation methods may yield different numbers.
 You should speak with an attorney about which method is likely to get you the most compensation for your pain and suffering.
-For a consultation about your damages, call our Malden car accident attorneys right away.
+For a consultation about your damages, call our Malden car accident attorneys and Malden front end car accident lawyer right away.